EmK530/BloxDump/README.md

 ❌ `version 6.00` <b>Currently unused by Roblox</b><br><br>
 <b>More support is in the works, stay tuned!</b>

+## For Roblox game developers
+Do you want your game to be blocked from use with BloxDump release builds?<br>
+Contact EmK530 on Discord (emk530 / EmK530#0985) to request this.<br>
+Make sure to provide evidence that you are the game's creator of a developer of it.

 ## Contributions
 If there is any file format that you want to add support for, feel free to make a pull request!<br>
 This is just a simple base for potentially a bigger dumping system.